CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 ### 1.2 Objective

 The aim of the module is to protect the information stored, processed and transmitted during teleworking.
-For this purpose typical hazards are identified and specific requirements for teleworking are defined.
+For this purpose, typical hazards are identified and specific requirements for teleworking are defined.

 ### 1.3 Delimitation